 Gluten-Free Chocolate Chip Mug Cake

 There are some great commercially-made, gluten-free flour mixtures on the grocery store shelves these days and I’m sure you can sub any of those in equal parts for the almond-coconut flour mix I use in this recipe.
 In fact, I tested this recipe using a gluten-free flour mix sold by Bob’s Red Mill only because I had some in my pantry.
 It was left at my house after a weekend visit with my gluten-free family members.

-I’m happy to report that this chocolate chip mugcake cooked up perfectly (and deliciously!) using the flour mix from Bob’s Red Mill too.
+I’m happy to report that this chocolate chip mug cake cooked up perfectly (and deliciously!) using the flour mix from Bob’s Red Mill too.
 This is not a sponsored post, but I love it when I can recommend products to you all that I know are good.

-There is one small difference between using a store-bought, gluten-free flour mixture and making your own that I feel is worth mentioning, and that’s the addition of xanthan gum as pre-mixed ingredient.
-Xanthan gum is common thickening agent used in gluten-free cooking and it’s widely considered safe as a food additive.
-I’ve noticed that many alternative flour baking mixtures have it included in the final, packaged product.
-Xanthan gum has also been a topic of debate within the last few years because it’s been known to cause allergic reactions and digestion issues in some people, so I think it’s good just to be aware that it’s an additive in some commercial mixes.
+There is one small difference between using a store-bought, gluten-free flour mixture and making your own that I feel is worth mentioning, and that’s the addition of xanthan gum as pre-mixed ingredient in commercial products.
+Xanthan gum is common thickening agent used in gluten-free cooking, and it’s widely considered safe as a food additive.
+I’ve noticed that many alternative flour baking mixtures include it in packaged products.

-I do hope you enjoy this little mugcake if you try it!
+I do hope you enjoy this little mug cake if you try it!
 Santa might even like one of these little babies for a change of pace too.

+Gluten-Free Chocolate Chip Mug Cake